mzrimsek/server-config/stacks/system-monitoring/README.md

 ## Notes

 - For some reason there were permission issues I could not figure out when trying to mount the Prometheus data volume from a directory.
 Switching to the Docker volume instead works.
 Seems like there's no negative impact on anything doing it this way.
+- Glances here is configured do to Prometheus exports but can also be configured to run with a web interface
+  - Ports
+    - Web: 61208
+    - Prom: 19091 (or whatever you configure)
+  - Flags (these are mutually exclusive...swap flags to switch behavior)
+    - Web: -w
+    - Prom: --export prometheus